-AKS isn't a completely managed cluster solution.
-Some components, such as worker nodes, have shared responsibility, where users must help maintain the AKS cluster.
-User input is required, for example, to apply a worker node operating system (OS) security patch.
+AKS isn't a Platform-as-a-Service (PaaS) solution.
+Some components, such as agent nodes, have shared responsibility, where users must help maintain the AKS cluster.
+User input is required, for example, to apply an agent node operating system (OS) security patch.

 The services are managed in the sense that Microsoft and the AKS team deploys, operates, and is responsible for service availability and functionality.
 Customers can't alter these managed components.
 Microsoft limits customization to ensure a consistent and scalable user experience.
 For a fully customizable solution, see AKS Engine.

-When a cluster is created, the customer defines the Kubernetes worker nodes that AKS creates.
-Customer workloads are executed on these nodes.
-Customers own and can view or modify the worker nodes.
+When a cluster is created, you define the Kubernetes agent nodes that AKS creates.
+Your workloads are executed on these nodes.

-Because customer cluster nodes execute private code and store sensitive data, Microsoft Support can access them in only a limited way.
-Microsoft Support can't sign in to, execute commands in, or view logs for these nodes without express customer permission or assistance.
+Because your agent nodes execute private code and store sensitive data, Microsoft Support can access them only in a very limited way.
+Microsoft Support can't sign in to, execute commands in, or view logs for these nodes without your express permission or assistance.

 AKS support coverage

 Microsoft provides technical support for the following examples: